cbr-asp/reduction-model/README.md

 ### CLI options

-Further options, such as `-s` and `-p`, can be specified to adjust the output of the program.
+Further options, such as `-s` and `-p`, can be specified to add further information to the output of the program.

 ```
 > python solve.py --help